Control Of Substances Hazardous to Health (COSHH)

 3. If any accident or emergency occurs all steps required must be taken to minimise the harmful effects and restore the situation to normal immediately.

-4. Employees who may be effected must also be informed.
+4. Employees who may be affected must also be informed

 5. Only those staff necessary to deal with the incident may remain in the area and they must be provided with appropriate safety equipment.